-Yoko Ono (Japanese: 小野 洋子, translit.
-Ono Yōko, usually spelled in katakana オノ・ヨーコ; born February 18, 1933) is a Japanese multimedia artist, singer, songwriter and peace activist.
+Yoko Ono (Japanese: 小野 洋子, romanized: Ono Yōko, usually spelled in katakana オノ・ヨーコ; born February 18, 1933) is a Japanese-American multimedia artist, singer, songwriter and peace activist.
 Her work also encompasses performance art, which she performs in both English and Japanese and filmmaking.
-She was the second wife of singer-songwriter John Lennon of the Beatles.
+Singer-songwriter John Lennon of the Beatles was her third husband.
 Ono grew up in Tokyo and also spent several years in New York City.
 She studied at Gakushuin University, but withdrew from her course after two years and moved to New York in 1953 to live with her family.